odan/slim4-skeleton/docs/action.md

         // with those inputs (if required) and retains the result
         $domainResult = $this->myService->doSomething($data);

-        // Builds an HTTP response
+        // 3.
+Build an HTTP response
         $response->getBody()->write($domainResult);

         // Return the HTTP Response